 Reducing the common sex population size to 50 individuals allowed genetic drift to predominate, and a high degree of fixation was observed even with equal numbers of both sexes participating in reproduction.
 With an OSR of 1.0 and an additive genetic architecture, one of the two alleles fixed in 25% of the simulations.
 However, under a similar scenario but with a recessive common sex benefiting allele, that allele fixed nearly 60% of the time.
 Likewise, when this scenario was set with the allele benefitting the common sex displaying a dominant genetic architecture, the rare sex beneficial allele fixed in 60% of the simulations.
 This latter scenario is the only parameter set that consistently resulted in an overall higher degree of fitness for the rare sex.
 Despite this, we would expect that an equal number of mutations in the dominant genetic architecture would balance this, resulting in no net gain in fitness for the rare sex.
 Furthermore, scenarios with these conditions but with an OSR reduced below 1.0 begin to display bias for fixing allele benefitting the common sex once again.

 There is no evidence or reason to believe that male or female beneficial mutations should be biased towards specific genetic architectures.
 Therefore, we can safely marginalize across genetic architectures to analyze the mean difference between common sex and rare sex fitness.
 From this, we show that when the common sex population is small (either 50 or 100 individuals), unequal OSR values, those less than 1.0, lead to a decrease in the rare sex’s fitness relative to the common sex, and the decay of the rare sex’s fitness becomes most pronounced when OSR levels are less than 0.5 (Figure 2).
 However, larger common sex population sizes require a higher OSR level (0.05-0.10) to drive a collapse of the rare sex fitness.
 The most extreme rare sex fitness collapse that we documented was for the case of a common sex number of 500 and an OSR of 0.01.
 This most extreme case best demonstrates the validity of our hypothesis that the fate of alleles can be driven by the selection coefficient in a single sex when OSR is extreme.
-If we look back to Figure 1 we see that under these conditions the mean allele frequency of the allele that benefits the common sex is significantly elevated from the equilibrium expectation for an OSR of 1.
+If we look back to Figure 1, we see that under these conditions the mean allele frequency of the allele that benefits the common sex is significantly elevated from the equilibrium expectation for an OSR of 1.
 Furthermore, these populations often fix the allele that benefits the common sex (40-98% of simulations).

 Though our results are described in terms of an XY system, they apply equally in a ZW system if X and Y are exchanged with Z and W and males and females are exchanged.
 Results for autosomal loci would also apply to all genes in a species with environmental sex determination systems.
 The latter is of increasing relevance as climate change could produce consistent strong biases in sex ratio in organisms with temperature based environmental sex determination, which in turn could put such populations at risk for rare sex fitness collapse.